duncancalvert/SkySearch/README.md

 ## What is it?

-**SkySearch** is an open source Python package that allows simple, flexible, and robust DJI drone swarms for search and rescue.
+**SkySearch** is an open source Python package that allows simple, flexible, and robust DJI drone swarm capabilities tailored for Search & Rescue.
 Specifically, it provides a command center UI layer, flight controls, AI modeling extensibility, and speech-to-text for drone commands.

 ## Table of Contents